Rings of Saturn: E Ring

 The E Ring is the second outermost ring and is extremely wide; it consists of many tiny (micron and sub-micron) particles of water ice with silicates, carbon dioxide and ammonia.
 The E Ring is distributed between the orbits of Mimas and Titan.
 Unlike the other rings, it is composed of microscopic particles rather than macroscopic ice chunks.
 In 2005, the source of the E Ring's material was determined to be cryovolcanic plumes emanating from the "tiger stripes" of the south polar region of the moon Enceladus.
 Unlike the main rings, the E Ring is more than 2,000 km (1000 miles) thick and increases with its distance from Enceladus.
 Tendril-like structures observed within the E Ring can be related to the emissions of the most active south polar jets of Enceladus.

-Particles of the E Ring tend to accumulate on moons that orbit within it.
-The equator of the leading hemisphere of Tethys is tinted slightly blue due to infalling material.
+Particles of the E Ring tend to accumulate on moons that orbit within it, primarily because of the orbital eccentricities of the particles and the closeness of other moons' semi-major axes to that of Enceladus.
+Particles encountering moons orbiting interior to Enceladus tend to move faster than them due to being near their pericenters, and so strike their trailing sides, and particles encountering moons orbiting exterior tend to move slower than the moons due to being near apocenter, and so strike their leading hemispheres.
+This makes it so that Janus, Epimetheus, and Mimas all have brighter trailing sides, while Tethys, Dione, and Rhea are brighter in their leading hemispheres.
+In addition, the equator of the leading hemisphere of Tethys is tinted slightly blue due to the infalling material.
 The trojan moons Telesto, Calypso, Helene and Polydeuces are particularly affected as their orbits move up and down the ring plane.
 This results in their surfaces being coated with bright material that smooths out features.